confidential-computing/governance/SIGs/GRC/publications/Confidential_Workload_Upgrade_Governance.md

 3. Expectations of Ecosystem Participants [https://docs.google.com/document/d/1X10ymjFgUy5NGPKs6Z3F\_ERPwrgRuK23-9F2h3-LbWw/edit?usp=sharing](https://docs.google.com/document/d/1X10ymjFgUy5NGPKs6Z3F_ERPwrgRuK23-9F2h3-LbWw/edit?usp=sharing)
 4. Confidential Computing Glossary: [https://github.com/confidential-computing/glossary/](https://github.com/confidential-computing/glossary/issues/2)

-[^1]:  By “Confidential Payload”, or “Payload” for short, this document means the combination of code and configuration loaded, measured and attested by a TEE instance.
+[^1]:  By “Confidential Workload”, or “Workload” for short, this document means the combination of code and configuration loaded, measured and attested by a TEE instance.

 [^2]:  *Verifier policies* as used in this document is a shorthand for Endorsements, Reference Values and Appraisal Policy for Evidence in RATS **\[1\]** parlance.